Preparing the NDB Cluster for replication consists of the following steps:

 db_nameis the name of the database to be replicated:

 shellR> mysql -u root -p db_name < dump_file

 For a complete list of options to use with mysqldump, see mysqldump — A Database Backup Program.Note

 If you copy the data to the replica in this fashion, you should make sure that the replica is started with the

 --skip-slave-startoption on the command line, or else include

-my.cnffile, or on the command line when starting the master mysqld process.
-See Section 8.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for information regarding the latter option.
+my.cnffile, or on the command line when starting the source mysqld process.
+See Section 7.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for more information.